MNCEDISIMNCWABE/Interaction-Terms-Regression/README.md

 #### Model without interaction term

-Upond building the model the following results were observed:
+Upon building the model the following results were observed:

 - The model without the interaction term explains about 80% (test R-squared) of the variance in the ```time_spent```, with a mean squared error (MSE) of 2.11.
 This means that, on average, the predictions of ```time_spent``` are off by about 2.11 squared units.
 While this model is fairly accurate, there's room for improvement.
 - Additionally, the plot visually confirms that while the model performs reasonably well, there is significant room for improvement, particularly in capturing higher values of time_spent.